mattjj/tagcloud/README.md

 # TODO #

-Mike Bostock posted [this clustered force layout](http://bl.ocks.org/mbostock/7881887) on Dec 9 2013, and that looks like a much better way of dealing with groups.
+Mike Bostock posted [these new](http://bl.ocks.org/mbostock/7881887) [clustered force layouts](http://bl.ocks.org/mbostock/7882658) and they're a much better way to do groups...